GooTechnologies/learn/tutorials/create/simple-ad/index.md

 ---
 In this tutorial we will show how to make a customized 300x250 Spinning Cube ad in Goo Create, starting from a template.

+**Audience**: the tutorial is made for ad unit makers, who want to make their first 3D ad in Goo Create.

+**Prerequisities**: It's assumed that you have a PRO or Enterprise Goo Create account.
+See [pricing](http://goocreate.com/pricing/).

 ## Create the scene

 1. Start Goo Create by opening [create.goocreate.com](https://create.goocreate.com) in your browser.